kulvpa233/AMMF/README_EN.md

 - This framework is suitable for **GitHub Action** to package modules.
 - This framework removes `META-INF` by default, please add it yourself if needed.

+## 📝 Update Notes

+- For future updates to the module framework, please check the [Update Notes](CHANGELOG.md).

 ---

 PRs are welcome.
 If you find it useful, please give it a star.
 Thank you for using this framework! 🚀